 Dreams of the Stella Prize emerged in early 2011 out of a panel that was held at Readings, an independent Melbourne bookstore, on International Women’s Day.
 The panel was partly a discussion about the underrepresentation of women on the literary pages of the major Australian newspapers, both as reviewers and as authors of the books reviewed.
 For example, in 2011 70% of the books reviewed in The Weekend Australian’s books pages were written by men.

 The panel also discussed the underrepresentation of women as winners of literary prizes.
 In early 2011, only 10 individual women had ever won the Miles Franklin Literary Award over its 54-year history.
-(Since the inception of the Stella Prize, the Miles Franklin has been awarded 5 times.
-Four of the winners were women, with 2013 featuring the first ever all-female shortlist.)
 But this trend is evident across all the major prizes.
 In general, women have won the fiction division of the various state Premier’s Literary Awards about a third of the time, even though fiction is an area that women are associated with as writers; the statistics for nonfiction are even worse.

 The Stella Prize board then began our journey up a steep learning curve.
 We were so lucky to meet with lots of kind people who offered us advice and/or seed funding.
 We were also blessed to be introduced to Ellen Koshland, a well-known educational and arts philanthropist, who shared our vision and passion immediately and became our Founding Patron.
 Ellen was instrumental in finding us some other key donors – and the rest, as they say, is history.